 On December 1, 2006, a group of tenants at the Company's Colony Park Property in Ceres, California filed a complaint in the California Superior Court for Stanislaus County alleging that the Company has failed to properly maintain the Property and has improperly reduced the services provided to the tenants, among other allegations.
-On March 2, 2007, the Company filed a demurrer to the complaint, along with a motion to strike portions of the complaint ("motion to strike") and a motion to compel arbitration and stay action ("motion to compel").
-After a hearing on March 28, 2007, the Court issued a ruling on April 5, 2007, which overruled the demurrer, took the motion to compel under submission, and granted the motion to strike in part and denied it in part.
-The Court subsequently issued a ruling on April 6, 2007, denying the motion to compel.
-The Company has filed an interlocutory appeal, which is pending, of the denial of the motion to compel.
-On April 11, 2007, the plaintiff tenant group filed their first amended complaint in the case.
-On September 19, 2007, the Company filed an answer denying all material allegations of the first amended complaint and filed a counterclaim for declaratory relief and damages.
+The Company has answered the complaint by denying all material allegations and filed a counterclaim for declaratory relief and damages.
+The case will proceed in Superior Court because the Company's motion to compel arbitration was denied and the denial was upheld on appeal.
 Discovery has commenced.
 The Court has set a trial date for October 21, 2008.
 The Company believes that the allegations in the first amended complaint are without merit, and intends to vigorously defend the lawsuit.